 Portfolios are a collection of artifacts that students have produced - such as texts, images, creative products, or webpages.
 These collections are likely to be housed in an online repository.
 Students may simply collect things there, use the collection to highlight their own learning, or use the portfolio as a place to showcase their work to others.
 There are many options for online portfolio creation and curation.
 Note, that UCR's iLearn can be used to create portfolios, and there are other free options/alternatives such as Google Drive.
-One advantage of portfolios is that the collection of evidence is streamlined, and portfolios can be used to assess student growth over time as students will collect and add evidence of their learning to the portfolio over time.
-Another advantage is that portfolios are a natural place for students to reflect on their own learning; students can also often take portfolios with them, using them in graduate school or employment applications.
-One potential disadvantage of portfolios is that it can take time to identify and implement an electronic portfolio management system with features that work for your purposes.
+Portfolios can create a streamlined process for the collection of evidence, and as students add evidence of their learning to their portfolio, it can be used to assess student growth over time.
+This constant addition/removal of work by students makes portfolios a natural place for students to reflect on their own learning; students can also often take portfolios with them, using them in graduate school or employment applications.
+However, it can take time to identify and implement an electronic portfolio management system with features that work for your purposes.

-Capstone or Signature Assignments
+• Capstone or Signature Assignments

 A capstone/signature assignment is one that asks students to create a significant original piece of work, integrating what they have learned over several courses or even years of study.
 The assignment might be a thesis, an original research project, or creative work.
-Some advantages of capstone assignments include the potential of assessing more than one outcome with the same piece of student work: A good capstone project should show that a student has met most of the program's expectations.
+Capstone assignments include the potential of assessing more than one outcome with the same piece of student work: A good capstone project should show that a student has met most of the program's expectations.
 Capstone assignments may also be a good place to assess student learning in interdisciplinary programs where much coursework may occur outside the department or program.
-Some disadvantages of capstone assignments are that they may be time intensive for instructors because they may have to guide students through the process (for example reviewing drafts), and then the projects themselves may be lengthy and complex.
+However, capstone projects can be time intensive for instructors, especially if instructors have to guide students through the process (e.g., reviewing drafts).
+In addition, the projects themselves may be lengthy and complex, requiring more time/effort to assess.

-• External Tests
+External Tests

 External tests are ones developed by a third party - such as a testing service or disciplinary association - that measure what students know in a particular field.
 One example is the Diagnostic of Undergraduate Chemistry Knowledge (DUCK), which asks students about general principles of chemistry and contains groups of items that ask about important subfields.
 The test has been taken at universities across the country, and the American Chemical Society reports national averages and percentile rankings.
-The advantage of external tests is that they make it possible to compare students' learning across or between institutions; it is also often possible to make comparisons over time.
+External tests make it possible to compare students' learning across institutions and over time.
 Many of these national tests have been developed by professionals with a background in psychometrics, meaning they may be particularly high-quality exams.
-The disadvantage of external tests is that they do not exist, and may not be appropriate, for all disciplines, may not be well aligned with your own program outcomes, and are usually not free of cost.
+However, external tests may not be appropriate for all disciplines, may not be well aligned with your own program outcomes, and are usually not free of cost.